School Ethos & Values

 What is a Rights Respecting School?

-In a Rights Respecting School the values and language of the UN Convention on the Rights of the Child are central to the school ethos.
+In a Rights Respecting School the values and language of the UN Convention on the Rights of the Child (UNCRC) are central to the school ethos.
 The award is based on the understanding that children achieve most when they feel included and valued.
 Rights Respecting Schools report improved pupil self-esteem, enhanced moral development and pupils' realisation of their importance as individuals and global citizens.

 Why is Dundonald a Rights Respecting School?